sangszhou/sangszhou.github.io/_posts/2016-09-28-java-agent.md

 ## Overview

-JVM instrumentation feature was introduced in JDK 1.5 and is based on byte code instrumentation (BCI).
-Actually, when a class is loaded, you can alter the corresponding byte code to introduce features such as methods execution profiling or event tracing.
+**JVM instrumentation feature** was introduced in JDK 1.5 and is based on byte code instrumentation (BCI).
+Actually, when a class is loaded, you can alter the corresponding byte code to introduce features such as **methods execution profiling** or **event tracing**.
-Most of Java Application Performance Management (APM) solutions use this mechanism to monitor JVM.
+Most of Java **Application Performance Management** (APM) solutions use this mechanism to monitor JVM.

 ![](/images/posts/java/java-agent-overview-min.png)